ElektraInitiative/libelektra/doc/DESIGN.md

 ### Memory Management

 - [ ] Memory Management should be handled by the function wherever possible
-- [ ] Functions, who require a large amount of memory to be allocated, state so in their documentation
+- [ ] Every memory allocation should be documented

 ### Extensibility

-- [ ] Function is easily extensible with additional functionality via bitmap-flags
+- [ ] Function is easily extensible with function flags (constants)
 - [ ] Documentation does not impose limits, that would hinder further extensions

 ### Tests